 Injury victims generally have two (2) years to file a claim for damages in civil court after a trucking accident.11 However, depending on the situation, the statute of limitations could be longer or shorter.
 For example, personal injury claims against the state of California may only have a statute of limitations of six (6) months.12 This is why it is important to talk to a lawyer as soon as possible to make sure there is still time to file a lawsuit.

 Injury victims should contact an experienced truck accident injury attorney immediately after an accident.
-An experienced lawyer understands the rules and regulations in the trucking industry and how to uncover any potential truck driver or trucking company violations.
-Accident lawyers have also dealt with the insurance companies and know how they try and get out of paying for an injury victim’s damage claims.
+An experienced personal injury attorney understands the rules and regulations in the trucking industry and how to uncover any potential truck driver or trucking company violations.
+Accident lawyers have also dealt with the insurance companies and understand how they try and get out of paying for an injury victim’s damage claims.

 When filing a lawsuit for a trucking injury, the victim may not know who is responsible for causing the accident.
 In most cases, the lawsuit will name any and every potential defendant who may have had a role in causing the accident.
 Depending on the accident, the defendants could include the: